qyjohn/DDBImportExport/README.md

 | 9 | $31.588 / hour | $14.56 / hour | 112000 | 136 minutes | 104.60 |
 | 10 | $53.53 / hour | $24.96 / hour | 192000 | 84 minutes | $109.89 |

-It should be noted that in the DDBExport tests, a significant portion of the provisioned RCU is not used (over 45% for both the tests on i3.8xlarge and i3.16xlarge).
-If we reduce the provisioned RCU to the same level as the consumed RCU, we can achieve some further cost saving with DDBExport ($24.86 cost saving for the test on i3.8xlarge, $31.69 cost saving for the test on i3.16xlarge).
-This can be done by starting DDBExport and observing the actual level of consumed RCU in CloudWatch, then changing the provisioned RCU to slightly over the consumed RCU.
-Once you know the actual level of consumed RCU for a certain configuration, the next time you can start DDBExport with the same amount of provisioned RCU.
+It should be noted that in test 2, 4 and 6, a significant portion of the provisioned RCU is not used.
+With S3 as the output destination, each sub-process alternates between DynamoDB Scan and S3 PutObject operations.
+This alternative workload pattern slows down the export process.

 ## Others